deficollective/defiscan/src/content/protocols/aave.md

 ### Treasury, Aave Ecosystem Reserves and Rewards System

 This module manages how fees are collected, spent and third-party rewards allocated and claimed by users.
 Fees taken across the Aave v3 protocol (and previous versions) are collected in the `TreasuryCollector`, a fully upgradeable contract.
-Through _Aave Governance_ and different (upgradeable) utility contracts these funds are distributed among service providers and ecosystem initiatives.
+Through _Aave Governance_ and different (upgradeable) utility contracts these funds are distributed among _service providers_ and ecosystem initiatives.
 Furthermore, third parties are able to distribute rewards, in their own ERC20 token, to Aave users through the `RewardsControllerManager` and `EmissionManager` contracts.
-Rewards are distributed continuously among eligible users but controlled by the _Aave Chan Initiative_ multisig account until claimed.
-The _Aave Chan Initiative_ multisig account can thus potentially be abused to withhold or steal distributed rewards resulting in a loss of unclaimed yield for users.
+Rewards are distributed continuously among eligible users but controlled by the [Aave Chan Initiative](#security-council) multisig account until claimed.
+The Aave Chan Initiative multisig account can thus potentially be abused to withhold or steal distributed rewards resulting in a loss of unclaimed yield for users.

 ### GHO Stablecoin

-`GHO` is Aave v3's native stablecoin that is pegged to the US Dollar and mintable at a 1:1 rate against the centralized `USDC` and `USDT` stablecoins through the `GhoStabilityModule` contract.
-Furthermore, a _Risk Council_ multisig account (not a _Security Council_ according to the DeFiScan definition) has the ability to mint unbacked `GHO` supply into (or burn from) the Aave lending market for users to borrow by supplying collateral assets (and thus collateralizing the `GHO` supply) (this _Risk Council_ is not the same multi-sig as the multi-sig controlling the steward contracts for reserve parameters.)
-Direct minting and burning through the _Risk Council_ is managed through the `GhoDirectMinter` contract and limited by minting caps which are controlled by the _Aave Governance_.
-Both the `GhoStabilityModule` and the `GhoDirectMinter` as well as the respective `aToken` and `variableDebtToken` contracts are upgradeable by the _Aave Governance_ opening the possibility of uncontrolled minting or burning of `GHO` in case of an unintended upgrade.
-If abused, this control thus introduces a risk of loss of funds, loss of unclaimed yield (accrued interest in `GHO`) or an otherwise material impact on the expected protocol performance for `GHO` holders and Aave users.
+GHO is Aave v3's native stablecoin that is pegged to the US Dollar and mintable at a 1:1 rate against the centralized USDC and USDT stablecoins through the `GhoStabilityModule` contract.
+Furthermore, a [Risk Council](#security-council) multisig account (not a _Security Council_ according to the DeFiScan definition) has the ability to mint unbacked GHO supply into (or burn from) the Aave lending market for users to borrow by supplying collateral assets (and thus collateralizing the GHO supply) (this [RiskCouncil](#security-council) is not the same multi-sig as the multi-sig controlling the steward contracts for reserve parameters.)
+Direct minting and burning through the [Risk Council](#security-council) is managed through the `GhoDirectMinter` contract and limited by minting caps which are controlled by the _Aave Governance_.
+Both the `GhoStabilityModule` and the `GhoDirectMinter` as well as the respective `aToken` and `variableDebtToken` contracts are upgradeable by the _Aave Governance_ opening the possibility of uncontrolled minting or burning of GHO in case of an unintended upgrade.
+If abused, this control thus introduces a risk of loss of funds, loss of unclaimed yield (accrued interest in GHO) or an otherwise material impact on the expected protocol performance for GHO holders and Aave users.

 ### Aave Governance

 _Aave Governance_ refers to Aave v3's onchain governance system which controls contract upgrades as well as other critical permissions as outlined above.
 We discuss the governance process itself in the _Exit Window_ [section](#exit-window) and here focus on upgradeability and control in this module itself.
 This governance process is implemented in the `GovernanceV3` contract which is fully upgradeable through a permissionless governance proposal.
 Hence, an unintended proposal could change the _Aave Governance_ system and reassign its control to a less robust or fully centralized setup.
-In order to mitigate this risk, upgrades to the `GovernanceV3` contract, as well as the `AAVE` token, require passing a 7 day _Exit Window_ (read more [here](#exit-window)).
+In order to mitigate this risk, upgrades to the `GovernanceV3` contract, as well as the AAVE token, require passing a 7 day _Exit Window_ (read more [here](#exit-window)).
 During this window, users can exit the Aave v3 protocol.
-Furthermore, the _Aave Governance v3 Guardian_ multisig account, adhering to the _Security Council_ requirements, can cancel the execution of unintended proposals.
+Furthermore, the [Aave Governance v3 Guardian](#security-council) multisig account, adhering to the _Security Council_ requirements, can cancel the execution of unintended proposals.
 On the other hand, this control can be abused to censor regular proposals with majority support.

 Also note that the (current) implementation of `GovernanceV3` enables a native multi-chain governance process.
 Specifically, this process enables proposals to designate a different chain for holding governance votes.
 While Aave v3's proprietary cross-chain messaging protocol, called `a.DI`, itself does not exhibit centralized control, it makes the governance process susceptible to control over the designated chain itself.